 Assessment of Unity

-Click here to download Assessment of Unity.
+Click here to download a printable version of the Assessment of Unity.

 Please indicate your position on each of the statements using the scale from 1 to 3.
 Explanations are encouraged.